oiuy88/blog/docs/index.md

 <hr>
 **9 December 2014**
 The crisis in journalism is a business crisis, and it’s been going on for twenty years; the outcome remains far from obvious.
 Writers and editors at magazines and newspapers live with a perpetual sense of foreboding, which leads to plummeting self-confidence in their own work and a tendency to overestimate the new digital enterprises, or the new digitally rich owners of the old enterprises.
 It’s easy to feel that the very task of reporting and writing in depth, at length, and in complex detail is somehow to blame for their problems.
 It isn’t—but, faced with a deeply uncertain future, they become, in a phrase from Robert Stone’s novel “A Flag for Sunrise,” the mouse so scared it went to the cat for love.”
-**George Packer - The real crisis of journalism - [New Yorker](https://www.newyorker.com/news/daily-comment/real-crisis-journalism-new-republic)**
+**George Packer - The real crisis of journalism - [The New Yorker](https://www.newyorker.com/news/daily-comment/real-crisis-journalism-new-republic)**
 <hr>
 **8 December 2014**
 Blogging, as “casual” theory production, is much closer to this contemporary process of taking and transmitting photographs than, let’s say, writing an academic essay.
 But still it is not the same.
 The only thing that would come really close would be permanently recording oneself and others with a Dictaphone and immediately uploading it onto YouTube—something that, strangely, we are not normally doing, as if what we said to each other at that lovely evening with friends was less important, and easier to remember, than how we were dressed.”